DuroMax XP12000EH - 9500/12000W Dual Fuel Generator With Electric Start

 Features

-While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the DuroMax XP12000EH, the following accessories are also included: tool kit, funnel and propane hose.
+Beyond the standard documentation and an owner's manual (opens in a new tab) to assist with setup, the DuroMax XP12000EH ships with supplementary accessories: funnel, tool kit and propane hose.
 An official storage cover is also available, as a separate purchase.

 Product Videos